How To Buy A House From A Family Member In A Non-Arm’s Length Transaction

 - You’re purchasing a property from a landlord or a family member that you’ve rented for the last 6 months prior to the purchase agreement.

 Although this covers FHA loans, other loans may have restrictions.
-Speak with a Home Loan Expert.
+For more information, speak with a Home Loan Expert.

 You Could Face A Tax Event